VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **CommandProcessor** and **EventProcessor** classes to deliver the messages to the correct handlers.

-In the future, the team will examine the options of using multiple topics, for example using a separate command topic for each bounded context, and multiple subscriptions, for example one per event type.
-These alternatives may simplify the code and facilitate scaling the application across multiple worker roles.
+In the future, the team will examine the options of using multiple topics &mdash; for example, using a separate command topic for each bounded context; and multiple subscriptions &mdash; such as one per event type.
+These alternatives may simplify the code and facilitate scaling of the application across multiple worker roles.

 > **JanaPersona:** There are no costs associated with having
 > multiple topics, subscriptions, or queues.
 Windows Azure Service Bus
 > usage is billed based on the number of messages sent and the amount of
-> data transferred out of Windows Azure sub-region.
+> data transferred out of a Windows Azure sub-region.

 ### How are commands and events serialized?

 The Contoso Conference Management System uses the [Json.NET][jsonnet] serializer.
-For details of how the application uses this serializer, see [Technologies Used in the Reference Implementation][r_chapter9] in the Reference Guide.
+For details on how the application uses this serializer, see [Technologies Used in the Reference Implementation][r_chapter9] in the Reference Guide.

-> You should consider whether you always need to use the Windows Azure
+> "You should consider whether you always need to use the Windows Azure
 > Service Bus for commands.
 Commands are typically used within a bounded
 > context and you may not need to send them across a process boundary
 > (on the write-side you may not need additional tiers), in which case
-> you could use an in memory queue to deliver your commands.
+> you could use an in memory queue to deliver your commands."

 > Greg Young - Conversation with the PnP team.

 # Impact on testing

-Because this was the first bounded context the team tackled, one of the key concerns was how to approach testing given that the team wanted to adopt a Test-Driven Development approach.
-The following conversation summarizes their thoughts:

-**A conversation between two developers about how to do TDD when they are implementing the CQRS pattern without ES.**
+Because this was the first bounded context the team tackled, one of the key concerns was how to approach testing given that the team wanted to adopt a test-driven development approach.
+The following conversation between two developers about how to do TDD when they are implementing the CQRS pattern without event sourcing summarizes their thoughts:

-> *Developer #1*: If we were using event sourcing, it would be easy to use
+> *Developer 1*: If we were using event sourcing, it would be easy to use
-> a TDD approach when we are creating our domain objects.
+> a TDD approach when we were creating our domain objects.
 The input to the
 > test would be a command (that perhaps originated in the UI), and we
 > could then test that the domain object fires the expected events.
-> However if we're not using event sourcing we don't have any events: the
+> However if we're not using event sourcing, we don't have any events: the
 > behavior of the domain object is to persist its changes in data store
 > through an ORM layer.

-> *Developer #2*: So why don't we raise events anyway?
+> *Developer 2*: So why don't we raise events anyway?
 Just because we're
 > not using event sourcing doesn't mean that our domain objects can't
 > raise events.
 We can then design our tests in the usual way to check for
 > the correct events firing in response to a command.

-> *Developer #1*: Isn't that just making things more complicated than they
+> *Developer 1*: Isn't that just making things more complicated than they
 > need to be?
 One of the motivations for using CQRS is to simplify things!
 > We now have domain objects that need to persist their state using an ORM
-> layer, and also raise events reporting on what they have persisted just
+> layer and raise events that report on what they have persisted just
 > so we can run our unit tests.

-> *Developer #2*: I see what you mean.
+> *Developer 2*: I see what you mean.

-> *Developer #1*: Perhaps we're getting hung up on how we're doing the
+> *Developer 1*: Perhaps we're getting stuck on how we're doing the
 > tests.
 Maybe instead of designing our tests based on the expected
 > *behavior* of the domain objects, we should think about testing the
-> *state* of the domain objects after they've processed a command?
+> *state* of the domain objects after they've processed a command.

-> *Developer #2*: That should be easy to do, after all the domain objects
+> *Developer 2*: That should be easy to do; after all, the domain objects
 > will have all of the data we want to check stored in properties so that
 > the ORM can persist the right information to the store.

-> *Developer #1*: So we really just need to think about a different style
+> *Developer 1*: So we really just need to think about a different style
 > of testing in this scenario.

-> *Developer #2*: There is another aspect of this we'll need to consider:
+> *Developer 2*: There is another aspect of this we'll need to consider:
 > we might have a set of tests that we can use to test our domain objects,
 > and all of those tests might be passing.
 We might also have a set of
-> tests to test that our ORM layer can save and retrieve objects
+> tests to verify that our ORM layer can save and retrieve objects
 > successfully.
 However, we will also have to test that our domain objects
 > function correctly when we run them against the ORM layer.
 It's possible
 > that a domain object performs the correct business logic, but can't